Mission & History

 Swift's Five-Point Promise

-3. Teachers use multi-sensory methods, customized to each student’s learning style and proven to achieve success with dyslexia.
+- Teachers use multisensory methods, customized to each student’s learning profile and proven to achieve success with dyslexia.

-4. Swift is a collaborative community of nurturing teachers, therapists and families working together to guide each student’s journey.
+- Swift is a collaborative community of nurturing teachers, professionals, and families working to guide each student’s journey.

 A Passion for Dyslexic Students